Skip to content

 - Created a [Data Warehouse deployment](/data-warehouse/how-to/create-deployment/)

-1. Click **Data Warehouse** under **Managed Services** on the side menu.
+1. Click **ClickHouse®** under **Data & Analytics** on the side menu.
 The Data Warehouse deployment page displays.

 3. Click the **Actions** button in the top-right corner of the page.
 A drop-down menu displays.

-4. Select ¨**Connect using frameworks**.
+4. Select **Connect using frameworks**.
 The connection wizard displays.

 <Message type="note">